pulp/pulp_rpm/docs/quickstart.rst

 Run Pulplift
 ------------

 Use pulplift to try out Pulp.
-From `their quickstart <https://github.com/pulp/pulplift#quickstart>`_ pulplift uses `Vagrant <https://www.vagrantup.com/docs/installation/>`_ so you'll need to have that installed.
+Pulplift uses `Vagrant <https://www.vagrantup.com/docs/installation/>`_ so you'll need to have that installed.

 Download pulplift and RPM plugin prerequisite role.